moosemeat817/Photo-of-a-Loved-One/README.md

 Inspect your picture using T, can be changed in the ModSettings menu.

+Make sure you keep the name of the photo file exactly as `Polaroid.png`

 ---

 - Crafted using two Wolf Pelts and two Cured Guts